Skip to content

 Loading process

-Parsing a XML document
+Parsing an XML document

 Computing hashes